mercari/tortoise/docs/contributor-guide.md

 But, make sure the generated test data is correct.

+Also, note that a few test cases don't support this regeneration.

 #### Debuggable Integration Test

 We have `make test-debug` command to help you with debugging of the failing integration test.